dwbzero/csv-tools/README.md

     New Hampshire Carroll County 2         4         35        12

 This is a complicated way of saying that the CSV file is not encoded as UTF-8.
-We can try to read the file using a different charset.
+We can try to read the file using a different encoding.
 We `csv-translate` with the `-E cp437` option to interpret the input in "DOS" codepage, and we use the `-e utf-8` option so that our output is piped along as UTF-8.

-(If you are used to fighting with CSV files, then you are probably aware of text encoding issues and "codepages", so I will not describe what "cp437" means here.
-However, it is interesting to note that our problem comes from the `LATIN SMALL LETTER N WITH TILDE` character found in "Doña Ana" county New Mexico).
+_(If you are accustomed to fighting with CSV files, then you are probably aware of text encoding issues and "codepages".
+In this case, our problem comes from the `LATIN SMALL LETTER N WITH TILDE` character found in "Doña Ana" county New Mexico.
+The name `cp437` is a Python text encoding name, a list of supported text encoding names is found in the python documentation for the `codecs` module.)_

 Additionally, if we are running this in a Windows console, we will need to issue a `chcp` command to change the console's code page so that it will know how to display the output: